rezafitriaman/weather-widget/weather-widget/README.md

+## Start the app
-To to access the api for this weather-app please copy and paste "https://cors-anywhere.herokuapp.com/" on your browser and click the button.
+To to access the api for this weather-app please copy and paste this link "https://cors-anywhere.herokuapp.com/" on your browser and click the button.

 -----

-Accessibility;
+To start the app u can type on your terminal "ng serve --open".

+____

+## Accessibility
-U can use "voiceOver" on mac or other tool to read the whole page: "press option ctrl a" to read the page automatically.
+U can use "voiceOver" on mac or other tool to read the whole page: "press option ctrl a" (on mac) to read the page automatically.

 _____

-Test:
+## Test
 U can run "ng test" to test the project.

 ----

-Naming patern:
+## Naming patern
 -full-width
 -xs
 -sm